agreif/pinspot/README.md

 # pinspot

-** work in Progress ... the current usage is to configure my OpenBSD boxes **
+**Work in Progress ... the primary aim is to configure my OpenBSD boxes**

 ### What I wanted to avoid